Position: Universal Time Series Foundation Models Rest on a Category Error: Argument II: Non-Stationarity as the Consequence of Category Error

-This theoretical trifecta—a trivial shared symmetry group, a resulting prohibitive sample complexity, and the inherent incompressibility of many time series—leads to our central practical claim: the Generic Filter Hypothesis.
-In the absence of strong, domain-specific guidance from multimodal context, a foundation model trained on disjoint domains is forced to find the lowest common denominator of temporal dynamics.
-This optimization path of least resistance causes the model to degenerate into an expensive, parameter-heavy implementation of classical signal processing kernels.
+In the absence of strong, domain-specific inductive biases, a foundation model trained on disjoint domains is forced to find the lowest common denominator of temporal dynamics to minimize global empirical risk.
+This optimization path of least resistance potentially causes the model to degenerate into an expensive, parameter-heavy implementation of classical signal processing kernels.
 Recent investigations into attention collapse in time series Transformers support this, showing that self-attention mechanisms often collapse into local window attention or periodic attention \cite{dong2023stabilizing}.
-This phenomenon, known as attention collapse, is depicted in Figure~\ref{fig:attention_collapse}.
+We formally pose the \textbf{``Generic Filter Degeneration''} not as an isolated failure, but as an open hypothesis and critical vulnerability requiring community-wide investigation.
+Does this attention collapse invariably occur under massive cross-domain pre-training?
+Determining which specific architectures are most susceptible and identifying the distinct dataset features that trigger this semantic collapse offers a crucial future research direction for the community.